reach-sh/reach-developer-portal/en/books/essentials/tutorials/wisdom-for-sale/index.md

 load: https://raw.githubusercontent.com/hagenhaus/wisdom-for-sale/master/starter/index.rsh
 ```

-Below is a line-by-line description:
+Below is a line-by-line description of this Reach code:

 * Line 1: Instruction to the compiler.
 * Lines 3-5: Define empty (for now) objects.